Ludwig Zehnder

 Ludwig Louis Albert Zehnder (4 May 1854, in Illnau – 24 March 1949, in Oberhofen am Thunersee) was a Swiss physicist, one of the inventors of the Mach–Zehnder interferometer.

+Early life

+Zehnder studied mechanical engineering in Zurich from 1873 to 1875.
+After that, he ran a factory for electrical equipment in Basel for 15 years.
+However, this did not satisfy him in the long run and he went to Berlin in 1885 to study physics with Hermann von Helmholtz.

 Zehnder was a student of Wilhelm Röntgen, professor of physics at the universities of Freiburg and Basel.
-He produced the first pictures of the human skeleton by shining x-rays through the human body.
+He produced the first pictures of the human skeleton in 1896 by shining x-rays through the human body.